benschw/satis-go/README.md

 * Satis-go provides a simple user interface for managing the repositories you want to track in your Composer package repo
 * Repo generation is delegated to [Satis](https://github.com/composer/satis) so your package repository will stay up to date with composer
 * No database required: the satis config file is managed directly while still managing writes and reads safely
+* RESTful API so you and integrate this into your CI

 [download latest](https://drone.io/github.com/benschw/satis-go/files/satis-go)